List of Red Dwarf characters: Ace Rimmer

-Ace was offered the chance to pilot a brand-new spacecraft, one that can cross dimensions - leading to him meeting the Red Dwarf crew.
+Ace was offered the chance to pilot a brand-new spacecraft, one that can cross dimensions—leading to him meeting the Red Dwarf crew.
 Rimmer was instantly bitter that Ace was everything he dreamed of becoming himself.
 Ace had hoped that Rimmer was like him, but later regarded him as a "weasly maggot".
 In contrast, Ace and Lister became firm friends, prompting a lot of snide remarks from Rimmer about their 'relationship.'

 Following his visit to Red Dwarf, Ace extended his adventures through the multi-verse and meeting many alternative versions of himself.
-When he finally became unable to carry on ("Stoke Me a Clipper"-S7,E2), he passed his legacy on to another version of himself, who became a new Ace.
+When he finally became unable to carry on ("Stoke Me a Clipper"–S7, E2), he passed his legacy on to another version of himself, who became a new Ace.
 In turn, when it was the new Ace's time, he passed the torch on.
-As each Ace died, their light bees were sent in orbit in small yellow 'coffins' around an unknown planet, and by the time Red Dwarf's Rimmer took on the mantle in Stoke Me a Clipper, the billions of Ace Rimmers who came before him had formed a golden ring similar to Saturn's (and resembling the logo of the TV series).
+As each Ace died, their light bees were sent in orbit in small yellow 'coffins' around an unknown planet, and by the time Red Dwarf's Rimmer took on the mantle in "Stoke Me a Clipper", the billions of Ace Rimmers who came before him had formed a golden ring similar to Saturn's (and resembling the logo of the TV series).

 Ace's catchphrase is "Smoke me a kipper, I'll be back for breakfast!", and a running gag in the series is that everyone who encounters Ace exclaims "What a guy!" in adoration, once even in German: "Was für ein Kerl!"

-After encountering a polymorph in Emohawk: Polymorph II (S6,E4), the original hologram Rimmer is robbed of his emotional bitterness, and as result takes on a personality identical to Ace.
+After encountering a polymorph in "Emohawk: Polymorph II" (S6, E4), the original hologram Rimmer is robbed of his emotional bitterness, and as result takes on a personality identical to Ace.
 The now brave and heroic Rimmer saves the lives of the crew when the Emohawk turns into a grenade, but must reluctantly return to his cowardly ways upon defeating the creature.

+Duane Dibbley

-Duane DibbleyDuane Dibbley is the dorky alter-ego of the Cat, played by Danny John-Jules with a bowl haircut and a large overbite.
-He first appears in the Series V episode "Back To Reality (S5,E6)," as part of a hallucinogenic experience, designed to cause despair in the Dwarfers.
+Duane Dibbley is the dorky alter ego of the Cat, played by Danny John-Jules with a bowl haircut and a large overbite.
+He first appears in the Series V episode "Back To Reality (S5, E6)", as part of a hallucinogenic experience, designed to cause despair in the Dwarfers.
 He then returns in "Emohawk: Polymorph II," caused by a polymorph absorbing the Cat's cool (Rimmer described him as "looking so geeky, he couldn't even get into a science fiction convention", Ace later being unable to even mercy-kill Duane in order to defeat the Emohawk as he was so pathetic it would be like killing Bambi).
 In the BBC's Red Dwarf Night he appears in the Can't Cook, Won't Cook parody (Can't Smeg Won't Smeg) after The Cat refuses to take part in the show on the same team as Rimmer.

-In Series VIII episode "Back in the Red,"(S8,E1-3) the Cat, Lister, Kochanski, and Kryten disguised themselves as "The Dibbley Family" by wearing mop heads on their heads and large false teeth.
+In Series VIII episode "Back in the Red" (S8, E1–3), the Cat, Lister, Kochanski and Kryten disguised themselves as "The Dibbley Family" by wearing mop heads on their heads and large false teeth.